Skip to main content

 • b21-0: PRN.
 Pseudo range value.
 Coded for a full scale of 1ms shifted by 2 to the right.

-The queries are formatted as follows.
+The device queries are formatted as follows.

 Bytes [0-3]Byte 4Bytes [5-variable]